-Finding attracting motivated applicants and qualified candidates in a cost-effective and timely manner is the dream scenario for any company looking to acquire new talent.
+Finding qualified, highly motivated candidates - and spending as little money as possible on the recruitment process - is the dream scenario for any company looking to acquire new talent.

-Sadly, ticking all of those boxes in one fell swoop is far more difficult than it seems on paper.
-Luckily, help is at hand and it comes to you right here, courtesy of those in the know!
+Sadly, ticking all of those boxes is far more difficult than you might think.
+Luckily, help is at hand - read on for recruitment advice from the experts here at HRS!

-To help you navigate the road to recruitment without any unnecessary detours, we've put together a list of helpful hints and tips to allow you to achieve the best recruitment process possible.
+To help you navigate the road to recruitment without any unnecessary detours, we've put together a list of helpful hints and tips to allow you to plan the best recruitment process for your company.

-Outside of the title your recruiting for, think what the role and responsibilities will entail – your ideal candidate will need to have these in droves.
+Outside of the title you're recruiting for, think what the role and responsibilities will entail - your ideal candidate will need to have these in spades.

-Next, think about what additional qualities you would like your new acquisition to possess, along with any other ideal attributes.
+Next, think about what additional qualities you would like your new candidate to possess, along with any other ideal attributes.

 There are a wide variety of avenues to go down when it comes to marketing your job vacancy, each with their own pros and cons, so it's worth considering which ways you want to explore.

-Advertising your vacancy internally is going to be excellent in terms of time and money spent; however, it naturally excludes the world outside your office walls.
+Advertising your vacancy internally keeps costs down; however, it naturally excludes the world outside your office walls.